Speaker | Time | Text |

 All the way to Michigan. | ||

-I am fine and I hope you are as well. | ||
+I am fine, and I hope you are as well. | ||

 Yes, it's been interesting listening so far. | ||

-Well, one of the things that caught my eye about you, Doctor, was I know that you mainly do research into other people's research as opposed Um, conducting your own. | ||
+Well, one of the things that caught my eye about you, Doctor, was I know that you mainly do research into other people's research as opposed to conducting your own. | ||

 Yeah, I'm not a case researcher. | ||

-Right, and one of the things that you said, and I'm going to enjoy this, is that you are not a yes-man for anybody's theory. | ||
+And one of the things that you said, and I'm going to enjoy this, is that you are not a yes man for anybody's theory. | ||

-Yeah, as a matter of fact, if, uh, if I was given the job of critiquing most of the things that had been talked about on the show so far tonight, I would have to touch a little bit on almost everything, if not quite a bit. | ||
+Yeah, as a matter of fact, if I was given the job of predecing most of the things that had been talked about on the show so far tonight, I would have to catch a little bit on almost everything, if not quite a bit. | ||

 Okay, good. | ||

-Well, that's a good, healthy attitude. | ||
+Well, that's a good healthy attitude. | ||

 What did you happen to think of what Linda said about the molecular changes in the wheat? | ||